 Some dry foods like biscuits / healthy snacks

 Dry foods are important because you may (like me) feel very sick for the first few days.
-I was very sick as a result of the anesthetic and so couldn’t eat much apart from dry biscuits.
+I was very sick as a result of the anaesthetic and so couldn’t eat much apart from dry biscuits.

 Mints are a good idea for freshening up and making you feel better, especially if you’ve been sick and are not well enough to clean your teeth.